 This is my eventual plan.
-We are going to start with pigs first.
-From what I’ve researched, they require a lot less supervision and also give back much more in terms of meat than goats.
+We would like to start with pigs first, but I know how often I bite off more than I can chew.
+From what I’ve researched, pigs require a lot less supervision and also give back much more in terms of meat than goats.
 We have a lot of wild brush that borders the edge of our property which would be conducive to having goats, but we also have a lot of forested spots which would be great for pigs.
 I have much more to learn about goats in terms of breeding, milking, soap making, etc. before I commit.
 Pigs you just need to feed, check the perimeter of their fence, and muck every once in a while.
-Also, pigs are a five month(ish) commitment in terms of raising them to slaughter, and goats can be a longer term commitment.
-So for now pigs are the winner!
-I plan on getting two to start for the first round.
-Paul and I ate through our half pig from Bashaw Valley Farms in less than five months, so I think two would get us through the year nicely.
+Also, pigs are a five-month(ish) commitment in terms of raising them to slaughter, and goats can be a longer term commitment.
+Only time will tell where our livestock adventures will take us...

 Next in the line up is garden shed #1.
 It has a screened in porch, a barn cat door, and a good amount of storage for things like animal feed, extra fencing materials, and hoses.
 Big drum roll … this shed will be used primarily for storage - seeds, garden tools, mucking tools, chicken feed, and the like.